atimics/matrixbot/README.md

     *   Asynchronous architecture using `asyncio`.
     *   Modular design with a message bus for inter-service communication.

+## Architecture Overview

+The bot is composed of small, single-responsibility services that communicate through an in-process message bus.
+Each service runs asynchronously and reacts to events from the bus.
+This approach keeps the code base easy to extend and encourages loose coupling between components.

 ## Why Choose This Bot?

 *   **Flexibility:** Choose between cloud-based AI for cutting-edge performance or local AI for privacy and control.
 The hybrid mode offers a unique balance.